conorwalsh1/Portfolio-Project-1/README.md

 ### Known Bugs

 -   When the nav bar is opened through the collapsible burger icon on iPhones and iPad, the links for History, Visit Us and Contact divs will bring the user to the relevant part of the site, however they must close the drop down using the "X" icon on the top right of the page to display the information as requested.
 The issue does not effect Home or Competition links.

+-   When tested on an iPhone 7, the social media links tend to float to the right, even though there is no rule to state such.
+This problem does not appear when testing responsiveness using Chrome Dev Tools.

 -   No errors when HTML and CSS are ran through respective WS3 validators.